ymoondhra/UCLA-Projects/README.md

 # UCLA Projects
-A collection of some of my best coding projects assigned by UCLA courses.
+This is a collection of some of my best coding projects assigned by UCLA courses.